 Update My Ratings and disc Type

 This option is used to update your rating of movies, and movie disc types, on, or from the master DML location.

 I.E. if you have updated the ratings of movies you have watched on the movie PC and want the same ratings to be kept in the master location,

 click "Update the master DML location from this library".

-This will copy all ratings and disk types from all movies on the Movie PC to the master DML location.
+This will copy all ratings and disc types from all movies on the Movie PC to the master DML location.

 If you want to update the ratings from the master location to any other library,

 click the first button "Update this library from the master DML location".
-This will copy all ratings and disk types from all movies in the master
+This will copy all ratings and disc types from all movies in the master

 to the location you are updating from.